 That’s difficult to say.
 Re-building the game would most likely result in a cease and desist letter from Square Enix so anyone working on a project such as this is keeping it very quiet.
 However, there was some talk last year about creating a new game inspired by Nosgoth.
 This new game would feature similar gameplay with new characters in a brand new world.
 This would be the perfect game for the community to move to.
 Of course, creating a new game takes time and the developers behind this will most likely be working on the new game for quite a few years before the game is ready for release.

 While there’s talk of a new game similar to Nosgoth, other fans are hard at work creating other projects.
-There are a number of fan projects currently in development such as the Tales of Nosgoth card game and the rated R Forbidden Fruits fan story.
+There are a number of fan projects currently in development such as the Tales of Nosgoth card game and the rated R Forbidden Fruits comic.

 In short, the Nosgoth community is still dedicated to the game.
-The creative members of the community was working on projects inspired by the video game and hopefully there will be something to show very soon.
+The creative members of the community are still working on projects inspired by the game.
+More projects will most likely be revealed as time goes on.

 Taken from the Tales of Nosgoth Facebook group